webnames-ca/CGProCLIStandard/README.md

 # CGProCLIStandard
-## A C# .NET Standard library to manages connections to the MailSPEC Communigate Pro API server via the CLI/PWD interface
+## A C# .NET Standard library to manage connections to the MailSPEC Communigate Pro API server via the CLI/PWD interface
 by Jordan Rieger
 Software Development Manager
 Webnames.ca Inc.